Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

 In addition,

 and the set $\Delta_{t,\bar{h}}$ is the annulus

 Therefore, by (\ref{wtFromPhi}), we have

 Finally, by Theorem \ref{sLaplacian.main}, we have the following formula for the Brown measure of $hb_t$. \begin{theorem} The Brown measure $\mu_{hb_t}$ of $hb_t$ is the annulus law.
-It is supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2} \}$, rotationally invariant, and the density $W_t$ of $\mu_{hb_t}$ in polar coordinate form is given by
+It is supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2} \}$, rotationally invariant, and the density $W_t$ of $\mu_{hb_t}$ in polar coordinates is given by

 which is independent of $\theta$. \end{theorem}

 \begin{remark} The name \emph{annulus law} was named by Driver, Hall and Kemp.
 It is expected that the solution of